Skip to content

 1. The international exchange is geoblocked.
 Access is restricted by IP address for US users.

 3. State laws are a mess.
-Even with federal approval, your state may be trying to block prediction markets.
+Even with federal approval, your state may be trying to block prediction markets — Minnesota has passed an outright ban (effective August 1, 2026).
 Check whether your state has taken action.

 5. This is all evolving rapidly.
-The regulatory landscape is shifting month to month.
+The regulatory landscape is shifting month to month — the CFTC is now suing states to keep prediction markets open.
 We’ll keep this page updated.

 Frequently Asked Questions